Northeastern-Electric-Racing/Odysseus/odysseus/README.md

 - Launch time is longer
 - Space is used up by rebuilds, prune often or omit `--build`

+### Passwords
+In order to change ssh/root passwords for each defconfig, edit `./odysseus/SECRETS.env`. **Do not move, rename, or otherwise commit that file in any way after you have edited, as it contains sensitive info**.
+Make sure to restart the docker image after editing the file.

 Skip down to "Configuring the project" to learn more about developing, and check confluence for most info.
 Once in the docker image, all the normal make commands (in an out-of-tree context only) apply.